 — Ross Lynch News (@DailyRoss) 31 December 2018

 Whilst these ‘challenges’ and trends come and go; the one constant is there will always be some sort of fad knocking about on the internet.
-From the ‘Harlem Shake’ to ‘100 layers of…’, people who engage in social media are looking for a community where everyone can be involved.
+From the ‘Harlem Shake’ to ‘100 layers of…’, people who engage in social media are looking for a community where everyone can be involved, and since social media is so important, learning to manage your social media and for example get instagram likes is useful to get better results.

 From a business perspective, it might be easy to dismiss these trends as they do admittedly come and go quite quickly – but is there a benefit to being involved?